 - Working to preserve and modernise the global trading system.

 - Continuing to provide effective alternative dispute resolution methods to support global commerce.

-- Mobilise business behind the 1.5°C target and work towards the additional climate goal of net-zero emissions in many countries by 2050.
+- Mobilising business behind the 1.5°C target and working to achieve net-zero emissions in many countries by 2050.

-- Support private sector leaders to meet the calls of shareholders, governments and the public for a more inclusive and responsible capitalist model.
+- Supporting private sector leaders to meet the calls of shareholders, governments and the public for a more inclusive and responsible capitalist model.